Home Our Hope

 In this lesson we will look at only one of these aspects, whether the Bible is free from exaggeration.

 But the Bible does contain something that is similar to exaggeration, called hyperbole (hy-per'-bo-lee).
 Hyperbole is a statement that uses an obviously extreme example to make or emphasize a point.
-As used in the Bible the extreme example is true.
-The intent is not to deceive.
+The intent of hyperbole is not to deceive.
+The reader (listener) was not supposed to believe the extreme example was real.
 Instead the extreme example is used to show the importance of the point that the speaker is making.

-Beginning in Matthew 5 Jesus gives what is called the Olivet Discourse or the Sermon on the Mount.
-It is a very long message and in it many times he uses hyperbole.
+Beginning in Matthew 5, Jesus gives what is called the Olivet Discourse or the Sermon on the Mount.
+It is a very long message, and Jesus uses hyperbole many times within it.

 Jesus has been talking about committing adultery in the heart when he says the words above.
 His point is more general than that though.
-It applies to all sin.
+It applies to all sins.

 Then, what is it that causes us to stumble, to steal stuff, hit people, or lust?